This is the idea page for Summer of Code 2022 for Git.

 Git has an old problem of duplicated implementations of some logic.
 For example, Git had at least 4 different implementations to format command output for different commands.

-Our previous GSoC students and Outreachy interns unified some of the formating logic into ref-filter and got rid of similar logic in some command specific files.
+Our previous GSoC students and Outreachy interns unified some of the formatting logic into ref-filter and got rid of similar logic in some command specific files.
 Current task is to continue this work and reuse ref-filter formatting logic in pretty.

 See: